Acrisure Bounce House: Location

 The stadium is located on the northeastern edge of UCF's 1415 acre main campus, which is approximately 13 mi northeast of Downtown Orlando, 55 mi southwest of Daytona Beach, and 35 miles (56 km) west of the Kennedy Space Center.
-The stadium's 50-yard-line is lined up with Launch Pad 39A, to symbolize UCF's longstanding partnership with NASA and other space agencies.
-The stadium is also a part of the Kenneth G. Dixon Athletics Village and is bordered by McCulloch Road on the north side, Knights Plaza on the west side, and Orion Boulevard on the southern and eastern sides.
+The stadium's 50-yard-line is lined up latitudinally with Launch Pad 39A, to symbolize UCF's longstanding partnership with NASA and other space agencies.
+The stadium is part of the Kenneth G. Dixon Athletics Village and is bordered by McCulloch Road on the north side, Knights Plaza on the west side, and Orion Boulevard on the southern and eastern sides.

 Knights Plaza, part of the Kenneth G. Dixon Athletics Village.

 To the west in Knights Plaza is the Addition Financial Arena, The Venue, John Euliano Park, and the UCF Track and Soccer Complex.
 Also located in Knights Plaza are The Towers residence halls, housing 2,000 UCF students, including student-athletes.